 If we don’t change our development practices and invest in transportation improvements citywide, we can expect unprecedented gridlock on our streets and crowding on our buses and trains.
-At current rates we’ll add more than 600,000 cars on our streets every day by 2040.
+Without enhancements to our transportation network, we’ll add more than 600,000 cars on our streets by 2040.
 That’s more than all the cars traveling each day on the Bay and Golden Gate bridges combined.

 Imagine all those cars – 600,000 of them – on City streets every day, in addition to the hundreds of thousands you see now.